 None of these exercises is a silver bullet.
 None of them has the power to transform our lives in five minutes.
 But if you found any of these exercises useful, why not try them again a few weeks from now, and see if your mind still gives you the same answers?
 Or perhaps look for other similar exercises to try out.

 If these exercises leave you cold, don’t panic!
 There are a number of ways of seeking happiness in life.
 Finding meaning in life is one of those ways.
 But people differ in their ‘need for meaning’ (Abeyta & Routledge, 2018).
-If meaning related exercises like the ones on this page done for you, it may just be that you are in the group of people whose happiness doesn’t depend on having a meaningful life.
+If meaning related exercises like the ones on this page don’t do it for you, it may just be that you are in the group of people whose happiness doesn’t depend on having a meaningful life.
 What else might be a path to happiness?
 Trying to live in line with your authentic self, learning to savour pleasant experiences, making more and better social connections… the paths to happiness are many and varied.

 - Abeyta, A. A., & Routledge, C. (2018).
 The need for meaning and religiosity: An individual differences approach to assessing existential needs and the relation with religious commitment, beliefs, and experiences.
 Personality and Individual Differences, 123, 6-13. https://doi.org/10.1016/j.paid.2017.10.038